jeffreycarlson/openrtb/extensions/community_extensions/skadnetwork.md

 ### IABTL SKAdNetwork ID Format

 This list would use the same format as the [SKANetwork ID Lists for App Developers][9] with the possible addition of an "id" field for the JSON metadata that would autoincrement for each added SKAdNetwork ID.
+The details of how this list would be maintained (pull requests / submission, who would check and approve etc) are yet to be determined.
+We would like to first get feedback on the need for (and arguments against) such a centralized list.

 #### Example